What You Need To Know About The Controversial Abortion Method Featured In "OITNB"

 The seventh and final season of Orange Is The New Black is live on Netflix, and considering many people will be binge-watching it this weekend, we need to talk about the abortion plot in episode 11.
 (Spoilers ahead.)

-In that episode towards the end of the season, Chaj, a Guatemalan woman in Litchfield's Immigration and Customs Enforcement (ICE) holding pen, is desperately trying to communicate, but no one understands Ki'che, the indigenous language she speaks.
+In that episode towards the end of the season, Santos Chaj (Melinna Bobadilla), a Guatemalan woman in Litchfield's Immigration and Customs Enforcement (ICE) holding pen, is desperately trying to communicate, but no one understands Ki'che, the indigenous language she speaks.
 She eventually ends up in the medical unit sobbing, with severe abdominal pain and period spotting, where she's finally granted a translator.
-It's revealed then that she was raped, so she drank a herbal tea made with parsley in an attempt to have an abortion.
+It's revealed then that she was raped, so she drank an herbal tea made with parsley in an attempt to have an abortion.

 Advertisement